Timothy Prestero, CEO

 Malory Johnson, Industrial Design Fellow

-Malory is a multidisciplinary designer who specializes in design research and product development.
+Malory is a product designer who specializes in human factors research, UX design and product development.
 Previously, she has worked for clients like Airstream, AmericanHort and Procter & Gamble.
-Malory graduated in 2015 from the Columbus College of Art and Design with a BFA in Industrial design.
-There she worked in the Tad Jeffery FabLab for 2 years pushing the limits of the latest rapid prototyping machinery.
+Malory graduated from the Columbus College of Art and Design with a BFA in Industrial design.
+There she helped establish the Tad Jeffery FabLab for CCAD and got to push the limits of the latest rapid prototyping machinery.
 Malory earned the IDSA Student Merit award for her class and two collaborative Spark Design Awards.
 In her free time, she enjoys being a seamstress and woodworker.